datacarpentry/astronomy-python/_episodes/06-photo.md

 Our figure does not look exactly like the one in the paper because we are working with a smaller region of the sky, so we don't have as many stars.
-But we can see the main sequence of GD-1 as an overdense region in the lower left..
+But we can see the main sequence of GD-1 as an overdense region in the lower left.

 In the next section we'll use an isochrone to specify a polygon that contains this overdense regioin.